RockaLabs/jopmi/README.md

 Jopmi is an open donations platform that aims to change the way donations work around the world, by integrating practices of transparency and collaboration (as the ones practiced by open source communities) plus cryptocurrencies and blockchain to enhance honesty, traceability and promote *Transparency*.

-We’re building a non for profit org and internet product that enables a transparent system for donors to contribute to causes, guaranteeing full transparency and traceability of transactions by leveraging on crypto and blockchain technologies.
+Jopmi will be acting as a non for profit organization.

-We'll be live at Jopmi.com and Jopmi.org
+We'll be live at Jopmi.com and Jopmi.org.

 ## Actors involved in Jopmi